 The Council has appointed an Independent Person in accordance with the relevant provisions of the Localism Act 2011 and related Regulations.
 An Independent Person Protocol was adopted in July 2013 and revised in December 2016.
-The Standards Committee annual report for 2018/19 concluded that overall, ethical standards were sound the review of 2019/20 has been postponed due the impact of Covid-19 and will be reported to Standards Committee on 7 July 2020: any issues identified as part of that review will be incorporated into an update of this Annual Governance Statement during the external audit process.
+The Standards Committee annual report for 2018/19 concluded that overall, ethical standards were sound.
+No review of 2019/20 has been carried out due the impact of Covid-19 but Standards Committee completed the work programme for 2019/20 and no issues have been identified arising from the review of the 2019/20 work programme or the setting of the 2020/21 work programme.